MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-publishing-using-powershell-scripts.md

     }
     ```

 1. Replace `New-WebDeployPackage` with the following code and replace the placeholders in the line constructing `$msbuildCmd`.
-This code is for Visual Studio 2022.
-If you're using Visual Studio 2019, change the **VisualStudioVersion** property to '16.0', '15.0' for Visual Studio 2017, '14.0' for Visual Studio 2015, or '12.0' for Visual Studio 2013).

     ```powershell
     function New-WebDeployPackage